AmberELEC/website/docs/FAQ.md

 **A:** There are a couple of tweaks that will give small performance increases.
 You can try different emulator cores, as some of them use less processing power and can spend more on fast forwarding.
 You can also disable sound, which usually gives a few extra frames on fast forward.
 There are currently no ways to get really significant fast forward speedup right now.

 It's possible that a standalone could be implemented that could significantly improve fast forwarding, but there's no guarantee that it would work and it would take a lot of time and effort.
 There are currently no developers working on this problem, and it's very low on the priority list, especially since it would take a lot of work an may not succeed anyway.
-351ELEC is a community project though, so if fast forwarding is really important to you and you'd like to work on it, go for it!
+AmberELEC is a community project though, so if fast forwarding is really important to you and you'd like to work on it, go for it!